TrueLunacy/HolostreetsLatex/README.md

 ## Requirements

-The sty file requires the following LaTeX packages: adjustbox, anyfontsize, array, background, colortbl, enumitem, etoc, etoolbox, etoolbox, fancyhdr, float, fontspec, geometry, ifthen, mdframed, multirow, ragged2e, setspace, stfloats, tabularx, tikz, titlesec, titling, transparent, xcolor.
+The sty file requires the following LaTeX packages: adjustbox, anyfontsize, array, background, colortbl, enumitem, etoc, etoolbox, etoolbox, fancyhdr, float, fontspec, geometry, iftex, ifthen, mdframed, multirow, ragged2e, setspace, stfloats, tabularx, tikz, titlesec, titling, transparent, xcolor.

 All of these packages are available on CTAN and are included in the default Arch Linux TeX live distribution.